OBF/obf-docs/Affiliated-Project-Policy.md

 Projects other than those under the stated affiliation categories may have a de-facto relationship with OBF or one of its official member projects, but they do not have a recognized affiliation status.
-As such, their status is also not voted on.
+As such, their status is not voted on.

 These projects may include student projects with OBF community participation, including projects executed under the OBF umbrella,